skambuilds/PySpark-EMR-FraudDetection/README.md

 1. Class weighing technique in order to assign higher weightage to the minority class
 2. Analyze and tune the hyperparameters

-This two options could be represent the future improvements of our work.
+This two options could represent the future improvements of our work.

 ## References